 Fiction manuscripts should be double-spaced.
 You may format poetry manuscripts however you feel best represents the poetry you are submitting.
 It does not matter whether or not your name appears on each page.
-For hardcopy submissions, please do not staple any of your application materials; use paper clips instead.
-We will not review books, CDs or any materials other than your manuscript printed on standard paper.
-These items will be discarded if they are sent.
-Do not submit your manuscript in page protectors, folders or binders.

 Do my recommenders need to be professors or teachers who know my writing?